With a career at HMSHost, you really benefit! We offer:

 - Maintains an in-depth understanding of all federal, state, and local sanitary, safety, and health standards, and all procedures and protocols to comply with the law

-- Holds Managers and staff accountable for ensuring all safety standards are understood and followed
+- Holds Managers accountable for ensuring all safety standards are understood and followed

 - Trains new managers and associates in wellness check protocols and adheres to new COVID 19 requirements.

 - Understands and performs all Health and Safety activities as specified in the Manager’s Guide to Associate Health and Safety

 - The GMI position as described falls under the Fair Labor Standards act as an Exempt position, under both the Administrative Exemption and the Executive Exemption tests.